killuazoldyckreal/Spotify-Downloader/README.md

 ## What's New in v1.3

-In version 1.3 of the Spotify Playlist Downloader, we've introduced several significant enhancements and features:
+In version 1.3 of the Spotify Downloader, we've introduced several significant enhancements and features:

 [Demo](https://spotifydownloader-killua.onrender.com)